A Frolic of His Own by William Gaddis

-Heaven and Earth a film directed by Oliver Stone, produced by Arnon Milchan, by Robert Kline, by A. Kitman Ho, by Oliver Stone
+Heaven and Earth a film directed by Oliver Stone, produced by Arnon Milchan and Robert Kline and A. Kitman Ho and Oliver Stone

 The Last Descendant of Aeneas: The Hapsburgs and the Mythic Image of the Emperor by Marie Tanner

-Judith Leyster: A Dutch Master and Her World Netherlands, May 16August 22, 1993, and Worcester Art Museum, Massachusetts, September 19December 5, 1993. by James A. Welu, by Pieter Biesboer et al.. catalog of an exhibition held at the Frans Halsmuseum, Haarlem, The
+Judith Leyster: A Dutch Master and Her World Netherlands, May 16–August 22, 1993, and Worcester Art Museum, Massachusetts, September 19–December 5, 1993. by James A. Welu and Pieter Biesboer et al.. catalog of an exhibition held at the Frans Halsmuseum, Haarlem, The